carpentries-incubator/ml4bio-workshop/_episodes/06-paper-charting.md

 >
 > Look in the paper for where the filled in parts of the chart came from.
 >
-> Based on the paper and the filled out parts of the chart, try to fill in the conclusion section.
+> Based on the paper and the filled out parts of the chart, try to fill in the Your Conclusions section.
 {: .callout}

 > ## Charting Your Paper
 >
-> Now, on your own, being to see if you can fill in a blank chart using the paper you brought today.
+> Now, on your own, see if you can fill in a blank chart using the paper you brought today.
 >
 {: .callout}